Naif-Ganadily/EE_596_NLP_Project2/README.md

 - Random (Test Data):
   - Accuracy: 0.0 for both Prompt 1 and Prompt 2
 - Relevant (Test Data):
-  - Accuracy: 0.0 for Prompt 1
+  - Accuracy: 0.0 for Prompt 1 and Prompt 2

 Despite the underwhelming results, opportunities for improvement exist, especially in dealing with contradiction and neutral cases.
 Additionally, the 'unknown' category, which was not included in these experiments, could be a focus for future tests.